Thu, 17 Sep 2020 by James Green

 All of these points are covered in our article to help businesses improve their sales during COVID-19.

 Starting a business can be very time consuming and a bit confusing to new entrepreneurs.
 It involves a business idea, what business type is best for your business idea, and a thoroughly researched business plan.
 If you’re interested in starting a business, please check out our step-by-step guide.

 We’ve put together a guide which is suitable for both inexperienced and experienced entrepreneurs.

 If you have a business idea and want to set up a business, the first place to start is deciding how your business will trade.
-You need to see whether your business idea is better suited to trading as a sole trader or as a limited company.
+You need to decipher whether your business idea is better suited to trading as a sole trader or as a limited company.
 Following that, you will need to develop a business plan.
-It involves lots of research and time but is essential to starting a business.
+It involves lots of research and time, but is essential to starting a business.

 There are many reasons why someone may choose to start a small business.
 Some people aspire to run a business from an early age, others have a great business idea and have spotted a gap in the market, and some people simply prefer being their own boss.
 Starting a company and choosing to get a small business loan, is ultimately down to the entrepreneur.